⭐ ⭐ ⭐ / ⭐ ⭐ ⭐ ⭐ ⭐

 Now that Good Scott! has signed with Horse Hockey Records they can concentrate on making more of the catchiest punk of the year like american handstand.
 With several tracks in heavy rotation on the altradio apps, the album already has a handhold on the soundtrack to ’18.

 Formed in 2011 in Greece by ex Patriots fans newly devoted to Italian water polo sensations Sciocchi Bagnati, the band’s first paying gig was playing WWII era instruments in full Tights of the Round Table regalia, doing Laurence Elk covers at Don Bravado’s first nightclub since his divorce, Fungus, in Manitoba.
-Soon the sun and sand began to have their effect, what with the pretty girls and such, and the band began writing their own songs.
-By the time record companies began snooping around, the boys had a crop of newer, more complex material and everyone wanted to sign them.
+Soon the sun and sand had their effect, what with the pretty girls and such, and the band began writing their own songs.
+By the time record companies started snooping around, the boys had a crop of newer, more complex material and everyone wanted to sign them.

 But in true punk fashion they signed with no one publicly, doing it in private (according to one L.P.) not for money but for a year’s supply of Swedish turnips (rutabaga, or neep).